crackhopper/tpai-competition/README.md

 experiment environment.
 Clone new notebooks based on them and do experiments on those new notebooks.

+NOTE:
+- you need copy the boilerplates into the root directory of the project.
+Then run them.
+- you should not modify the boilerplates file.

 ## Configuration
 - The default configuration file is `config.py`.
 You should not change that file.